Lander University encourages its students to experience another culture at first hand by living and studying abroad.

 You might decide to spend a semester abroad at one of Lander’s partner schools.
 Many students take advantage of our low-cost exchange program at the University of Winchester in England.
 Others have studied or worked in Korea, South America, Thailand, Spain, France and Italy.
 For additional information about the Honors College, please click here.

 GLOBAL SCHOLARS PROGRAM

 Lander's new Global Scholars will offer selected Honors College students the opportunity to spend a semester abroad during their sophomore, junior, or senior year for the same cost as a regular semester at Lander.
 All financial aid will apply and additional scholarship funds will be made available.
 For more information, please click here.

-Dr. Sung-Jae Park is now leading a new initiative to bring students from Korea and China to study at Lander.
-He is also opening up some new study abroad opportunities in Asia for Lander students.
-Students who have a special interest studying in Korea or China or in going to Asia to teach English as a second language should contact Dr. Park or Ms. Boyoung Roh.
+The Office of International Programs is leading an initiative to bring students from Korea, and China to study at Lander.
+It is also opening up some new study abroad opportunities in Asia for Lander students.
+Students who are interested in studying in Korea or China or in traveling to Asia to teach English as a second language should contact Jeff Constant (firstname.lastname@example.org) or call 388-8896.
 Please click here for more information.

 SEMESTER ABROAD RECOMMENDATIONS

 FALL OR SPRING SEMESTER - STUDY AT WINCHESTER

 Lander has a special agreement with the University of Winchester which allows our students to study at UW for about the same cost as a semester at Lander.
 Study abroad scholarships are also available.